About Us

 Tim Duerden MBBS, PGCE, PGDip

 It was while at medical school in the early 1980s that I became fascinated by the interaction of psychological states and physical health and through this interest began my own mindfulness practice.
 After graduating from medical school I began teaching mindfulness practice in educational, community and corporate settings and this has continued through my employment at the University of Salford initially as a physiology lecturer.
-Now as a senior lecturer in the College of Health and Social Care almost all my lecturing is related mindfulness practice delivered to undergraduates, postgraduates and professionals.
-I have continued to train in different mindfulness related approaches: I am an accredited Breathworks Trainer and have also undertaken the mindfulness Teacher Development Retreat 1 at Bangor University.
-I am also a qualified hypnotherapist.
+Now as a senior lecturer in the College of Health and Social Care almost all of my lecturing is related to mindfulness practice and is delivered to undergraduates, postgraduates and professionals.
+I have continued to train in different mindfulness related approaches: I am an accredited Breathworks Trainer and have also undertaken the mindfulness Teacher Development Retreats 1 & 2 at Bangor University, Mindfulness Self-Compassion teacher training and the Mindfulness in Schools Project teacher-training.
+I am also a qualified counsellor, CBT therapist and hypnotherapist.

 Annette Dunn BSc(Hons), RSHom